michaelnordmeyer/jekyll-theme-nixer/README.md

 The even more barebones cousin of the barebones theme [“Nix”](https://github.com/michaelnordmeyer/jekyll-theme-nix) for [Jekyll](https://github.com/jekyll/jekyll).
 It is optimized for fast build speeds as well.

-Its purpose is to be a hard-core minimalistic, single-author theme while not displaying anything more than just the content of posts and a list of posts.
+Its purpose is to be a hard-core minimalist, single-author theme while not displaying anything more than just the content of posts and a list of posts.

 It also changes as little as possible from the default browser settings to improve legibility.